eyedeekay/aluminumoxynitride/README.md

 configure Chromium-based browsers to visit I2P sites, without interfering with your main browser configuration.

+This is **NOT FINISHED** software, but it is usable and probably pretty good at what it's supposed to do.

 It works by using the excellent [Lorca](https://github.com/zserge/lorca) library created the same people who made the Webview bindings for Go as a means to wrap several variants of the Chrome browser in order to configure them to work with